paulodelima/NodeJS-sequelize-mysql-ssh/README.md

 # NodeJS-sequelize-mysql-ssh
- Simples project to show how connect a MySQL database thru SSH connection using Sequelize
+ Simple project to show how connect a MySQL database thru SSH connection using Sequelize

  ## Dependencies to install